 I co-taught a Q&A session recently.
 It was a good experience for me for a lot of reasons, and I’ve reflected a lot on it since.
 The type of questions being asked had a sense of desperation behind them, especially as the subject matter turned to weight.
 As I left the room after the class, I wondered to myself “how do you effectively help people understand that problems will never be solved when in a state of fear, anxiety and lack of acceptance?”.
 But as with all things in life, it’s doubtful that only hearing it will help, they have to be willing to practice it.
 If you are one of those people willing to address your health and wellness concerns from a place of acceptance and love, then this post is for you.

-I am fully convinced that the adversity, challenges and trials we face in this life are to make us better.
+I learned through my own rough patch with food and body image that the adversity, challenges and trials we face in this life are to make us better.
 The way they make us better is by overcoming them.
 The power to overcome our troubles comes from the power to endure them, employing tools like patience, hope, persistence, faith, trust, self-awareness, curiosity, creativity, kindness, compassion and gratitude.
 It’s the little daily decisions and practices, bit by bit, that help us reach our goals.
 What derails us is feeling like we should be there already.
 This quote comes to mind:

 - Accepting your story, which means having a full understanding of the past and what has led you to this point.
 Often we reject things that have happened in our past because we feel they were unfair or we fear feeling vulnerable.
-Accepting them means learning and understanding how they may be effecting your decision making in the present.
+Accepting them means learning and understanding how they may be affecting your decision making in the present.

 - Accepting and welcoming all feelings and emotions.
 It’s likely that you will feel a wide range of emotions as you moving forward in solving a problem.
 That’s OK!
 Let them be what they are and allow yourself to feel them.
 It’s in understanding the feelings you have about your circumstances that will teach you the most and allow you to move forward.
 Rejecting or avoiding these feelings means lack of acceptance of what is.
 It’s also wise to remember that you feel feelings, you aren’t the feeling itself.
 You may feel angry, frustrated, confused, etc…but it doesn’t have to become part of your identity.
 Emotions are an experience; they don’t have to define who we are.
 “I feel angry” is much different than “I am angry.”

 Emily Fonnesbeck RD, CD